 Please click on the link below for a list of current licensed Day Care and Preschool providers on Nantucket. *Please note: some licensed providers choose not be listed and can be found on the Department of Early Education and Care website.

-Nantucket Community School hosts quarterly meetings for all licensed providers on Nantucket.
-These meetings provide the opportunity to connect with other providers and find out what services are available to them both on and off island.
-Call 508-228-7285 x1166 to find out when the next meeting is.
+Nantucket Community School hosts quarterly round-table meetings for all childcare providers on Nantucket.
+These meetings offer the opportunity to connect with other center and home based providers while sharing ideas and learning about training resources and services available both on and off island.
+To be included on this email distribution list for meeting reminders, please contact Pauline Cronin at email@example.com or 508-228-7285 x1166.

-Program Questions?
+Program Questions or New Ideas?
 Please contact one of our Early Childhood Education Specialists listed below: